DO I HAVE HEALTHY BREASTS?

 So, what is a “normal” breast?
 What should they feel, look, and act like?
-This month, Dr. Thomas is sharing some wisdom to help you decide if what you discover about your breasts is typical and healthy.
+This month, Dr. Thomas Williams is sharing some wisdom to help you decide if what you discover about your breasts is typical and healthy.
 She’s also sharing what changes should alert you to possible issues in your breast health.

 Dense tissue is firm, and often lumpy and bumpy.
 People with dense breasts sometimes have a harder time finding abnormal lumps and bumps because much of the breast tissue is textured.
 Young women with dense breasts, in particular, may struggle to make sense of what’s a normal lump and what isn’t.
 Fatty breast tissue is much smoother and less textured than dense.
 Finding abnormalities in fatty tissue is much easier; it’s almost like finding a pea in a bowl of Jell-O.